FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 Note that it is necessary to disable view annotations in `SensioFrameworkExtraBundle`_ so that FOSRestBundle can take over the handling.
-However FOSRestBundle will do this automatically but it does not override any explicit configuration.
+However, FOSRestBundle will do this automatically but it does not override any explicit configuration.
 So make sure to remove or disable the following setting:

 .. code-block:: yaml